Vintiner/PokemonFangameSaveEditor/README.md

 Deployed to Github Pages: https://vintiner.github.io/PokemonFangameSaveEditor/

 To use locally: Download the .zip file and unzip it.
-Open the `rxdata-save-editor.html` in a browser to begin editing.
+Open the `index.html` file in a browser to begin editing.

 ## Tabs